brianondemand/inceptor_notes/Cyber Security/additionals/The Windows Registry.md

 - **Keys**: These are like folders in the file system.
 They organize and group values.
 - **Values**: These are like files and hold the actual data or configuration settings.

-The registry is divided into **hives**, which represent the root levels of the registry structure.
+The registry is divided into **5 hives**, which represent the root levels of the registry structure.

 ---